 We operate under the direction of our board of directors, the members of which are accountable to us and our stockholders as fiduciaries.
 The board is responsible for the management and control of our affairs.
 The board has retained our advisor to manage our operations and our investments, subject to the board's supervision.
-We have two members of our board of directors, one of whom is independent of our sponsor and its affiliates.
-In addition, there is one vacant independent director seat, which our board of directors is seeking to fill.
+We have three members of our board of directors, two of whom are independent of our sponsor and its affiliates.
 Our charter requires that a majority of our directors be independent of our sponsor.
 Our independent directors are responsible for reviewing the performance of our advisor and must approve other matters set forth in our charter.
 Our directors are elected annually by our stockholders.

-Who is your advisor and what will it do?
+Who is your advisor and what does it do?

 Our advisor, Lightstone Real Estate Income LLC, is a Delaware limited liability company.
-Subject to the oversight of our board of directors, our advisor will have primary responsibility for making decisions regarding the selection, negotiation and origination or acquisition of our investments.
-Our advisor will make recommendations on all investments and dispositions to our board of directors.
+Subject to the oversight of our board of directors, our advisor has primary responsibility for making decisions regarding the selection, negotiation and origination or acquisition of our investments.
+Our advisor makes recommendation on all investments and dispositions to our board of directors.